mjordan/larkm/README.md

 ### Retrieving all of an ARK's properties

-While the presence of the `?info` parameter returns an ARK's ERC metadata, but it is possible to return all of the data associated with an ARK.
-The most obvious use case for this ability is to populate a CRUD form in an external management tool.
-To do this, authenticated clients can issue a GET request to the `/larkm/` endpoint specifying the ARK string, e.g., `/larkm/ark:/99999/s1cea8e7f31c84`.
+The presence of the `?info` parameter returns only an ARK's ERC metadata, but it is possible to return all of the data associated with an ARK.
+The most common use case for this ability is to populate a CRUD form in an external management tool.

+To get all of the data associated with an ARK, authenticated clients can issue a GET request to the `/larkm/` endpoint specifying the ARK string, e.g., `/larkm/ark:/99999/s1cea8e7f31c84`.
 The JSON response will contain all of the ARK's properties:

 ```json
 {